 Is there a contribution you have made that feels meaningful to you, regardless of recognition?

-Building OTIUM and pushing events in places that were not meant for it.
+Building OTIUM and pushing events in places that weren’t meant for it.
 Under bridges, in forests, raw spaces.
-Also creating spaces where the focus shifts, where people come for the music, rather than who is playing.
-Those moments feel as important as anything else.
+At the beginning, it was never about building a brand or chasing visibility.
+It was more about creating situations that felt honest and intense.
+And also creating spaces where the focus shifts, where people come for the music, not for who’s playing.
+Stripping things back, removing the usual markers, letting the room speak for itself.

 How do you create space to give back to your community while continuing to grow creatively?